 Janet writes about art and design, culture and cuisine.
 She earned a bachelor’s degree in graphic design, then studied art and architectural history in graduate school.
 Her career has encompassed art direction, graphic design, strategic marketing, consulting and writing.

 She co-authored a marketing column for Arizona Business Gazette, and has written for Bonjour Paris, Photo District News and other publications.

 When she lived in Heidelberg, Germany, she studied German and won a baking contest sponsored by the local newspaper.
 In Arizona, she became fluent in country-western dancing.
 She’s a member of the City of Phoenix Arts and Culture Commission.

 Wendy, whose business is Wendy Verlaine Design, is a jewelry designer, writer and former art dealer who continues to enjoy the ever-evolving world of art, collecting and creating.
 Travel and the love of artifacts from around the world influence her jewelry designs and drive her desire to discover what other talented people are doing, creating and talking about.

 Formally a contributing writer for Passport Gateway Santa Barbara and Art Week Magazine, she finds the art world continues to help her discover many talented people to write about.
 She delights in not having to choose between her love of writing and making jewelry.
 Contact Wendy here.

 Laurie Weed is a freelance writer and editor, semi-retired nomad, and the digital producer of Tales To Go, a new mobile subscription from Travelers’ Tales.

 She lives in Sonoma County with her young daughter and aging Volkswagen, and dreams of getting them all out on the road.

-The correspondents and writers listed above have contributed or are now contributing to TWE.
+The correspondents and writers listed above have contributed to TWE.
 We appreciate all of their fine interviewing and reporting.